zero-mega/pokemonHnS/README.md

 ### Setting Expectations:
 - Heart & Soul was designed as a traditional Pokémon experience, akin to the main-series games.
 It is not a difficulty hack, and does not have built-in features for non-traditional playstyles.
 Do not expect to see features like infinite rare candies, or built-in randomization or nuzlocking rules.
 - Heart & Soul stands on the shoulders of giants.
-I am not an artist, so much of the art and some of the code for this project was drawn from open source assets.
+I am not an artist or a professional programmer, so much of the art and some of the code for this project was drawn from open source assets.
 I did my best to credit all sources below and in the game credits, but if you find any that I missed, please let me know in the [Heart & Soul Discord](https://discord.gg/KmuvXJrS9M).
 - Heart & Soul has been rigorously playtested, (shoutout to the playtesters) but there still may be some small bugs.
 If you find any, please report them to the [Heart & Soul Discord](https://discord.gg/KmuvXJrS9M).
 - There are a few GSC/HGSS features that were too complex or time consuming for me to implement in this project.
 See differences section below.